magsenche/hanazono/docs/code/docker.md

 `Docker Container`
 : A container is an isolated, lightweight runtime instance derived from an image.
 Essentially, when an image is executed, it becomes a container.
 Containers encapsulate the application along with its dependencies, offering a consistent and reproducible setting.
 This means applications can run reliably across various computing contexts, be it a developer's local machine or a production server.

+??? question "Docker: relation between Image and Container"
+    A container is a running instance of an image, encapsulating the application and its dependencies

 ## Docker cli
 === "Docker Hub"
     ```bash title="Login into Docker"